Kaizen Teaching School Alliance

 Trainees on Kaizen School Direct programmes train for 4 days per week in school from the beginning of their training.
 This school-based approach means that trainees feel part of their home-school from the beginning of the course.
 In the remaining day, trainees attend Professional and Subject Studies training with Kent and Medway Training (KMT) who is our School Centered Initial Teacher Training (SCITT) provider.
-Salaried trainees also spend time in a contrasting (B-placement) school as part of their training.
+Trainees spend 7 weeks in a contrasting (B-placement) school as part of their training.

 All trainees are assigned an in-school mentor who is a teacher who supports them through their training by providing regular feedback and meeting with them on a weekly basis.
 In addition KMT Lead Mentors and Hub Directors meet with trainees regularly in order to support them through the process.

 Training is a gradual process where trainees begin by observing and then progress on to taking parts of lessons and then whole lessons.
 The speed of this process depends on the development and confidence of each individual and supported by the in-school mentor and departmental staff.